SnowflakeCoder/programming/General/Behavioural Questions.md

    - A core part of the success is built on its **innovative use of technology**.
    - Good Exposure to new technologies and very strict to design and architecture principles.
    - Provides a comprehensive **training on many technologies** including several programming languages, databases and OS platforms.

+   I'm really **driven by results**.
+I like it when I have a **concrete goal to meet** and enough time to **figure out a strong strategy for accomplishing it**.
+   I was responsible for several projects where I directed development teams and implemented repeatable processes.
+The teams achieved 100% on-time delivery of software products.
+I was motivated both by the challenge of finishing the projects ahead of schedule and by managing the teams that achieved our goals.